CongducPham/LowCostLoRaGw/gw_full_latest/README-remote-access-ngrok.md

 	O- ngrok tcp 22                                                      +
 	---------------------------------------------------------------------+

 A user can use its smartphone are tablet to connect on the gateway's WiFi and with an `ssh` app, log on 192.168.200.1.
 On iOS we tested with `Termius` and on Android we tested with `JuiceSSH`.
 Once log into the gateway, the text command interface in automatically launched and the user can choose and run pre-defined commands.
-Here, typically, he can use command `M` to install `ngrok` (if it is needed), command `N` to register its `ngrok` access and command `O` to start remote access each time he needs someone else to get access to the gateway, following the previously described procedure.
+Here, typically, he can use command `M` to install `ngrok` (if it is needed), command `N` to register its `ngrok` access (after signing up with `ngrok`) and command `O` to start remote access each time he needs someone else to get access to the gateway, following the previously described procedure.

 Enjoy!